cmagness/spectrAOD/README.md

  package from and `spectrAOD` will look for a `.yaml` file if no environment variable is set.
 Just be warned that it will look for _any_ `.yaml` file.

-##### Running the package
+###### Populating the settings

 Once you've told `spectrAOD` where to find your settings file, be sure to actually populate it.
 Each parameter in the sample file has a comment with information about what should go into that file.
-Remove that comment and replace it with the default entries you want to use--don't worry, you can change the value in each run from the command line.
+These settings provide a default for `spectrAOD` to use-don't worry, you can change the value in each run from the command line.

 ###### Setting a Target List

 In the settings file you will notice one of the parameters asks for the path to your target list file.
+Explicitly, this needs to be a **path to a target list** and **NOT** a list of targets.
 To perform the LSR correction `spectrAOD` needs a target list that has the RA and DEC.
 The target name needs to match the name that is used in the file header if you are processing fits files.
 You can see the format for this file (it must also be a csv at this time) in sample_targets.csv.
 Feel free to use that file to build your target list.

+#### Running the package

 ###### Command line arguments